 I was a bit sore on my left side Friday and simply thought it was from being up and about so much, opening doors, and the long car rides.
-I rested in bed and took as many deep breaths as I could to help stretch out my chest muscles.
-When I woke up from my afternoon nap (ahh the luxurious life of an invalid) I noticed that the pain was radiating from my ribs down into my kidney and that to take a deep breath resulted in stabbing fire like pain.
-I got up and walked around, rubbed my extremely stiff neck the best I could and after a bit of complaining went back to my cave aka bedroom.
-As the afternoon and evening wore on I found it harder and harder to get comfortable and ignore the pain, and breathing any kind of deep breaths became impossible.
+I rested in bed and took as many deep breaths as possible to help stretch out my chest muscles.
+When I woke up from my afternoon nap (ahh the luxurious life of an invalid), I noticed that the pain was radiating from my ribs down into my kidney and that taking a deep breath resulted in stabbing fire-like pain.
+I got up and walked around, rubbed my extremely stiff neck the best I could, and after a bit of complaining, went back to my cave, aka bedroom.
+As the afternoon and evening wore on, I found it harder and harder to get comfortable and ignore the pain, and breathing any kind of deep breaths became impossible.
 I headed to bed and hoped things would be better in the morning.

 I about peed myself it hurt so bad…and as you all know, I’m no sissy…

 It took all of my natural birth training and breathing skills to get myself up and out of bed.
-I couldn’t breath anything but the most shallow of breaths and each time I moved there was a fire like pain that went from my ribs into my kidneys and back up to my neck.
+I couldn’t breathe anything but the most shallow of breaths and each time I moved there was a fire-like pain that went from my ribs into my kidneys and back up to my neck.

 Thankfully Ma, Pa and Mary Poppins were here to hold down the fort as The Cowboy rushed me to the closest ER.

-I DO on the other hand have pneumonia and a pleural effusion which was resulting in the pain and trouble breathing.
+I DO, on the other hand, have pneumonia and a pleural effusion which was resulting in pain and trouble breathing.

 I was finally going to be able to attend mass for the first time in weeks.